 Points of interest within the Museum and garden tour include a Sacred Garden, Video Room (watch a 18 minute video), Cemetery (1789 to present; contains burial sites of early Santa Barbara settlers and Native Americans), Church, Museum (originally used as living quarters for missionaries and their guests), The Serra Shop (souvenirs and gifts), Fountain (built in 1808) and Aqueduct (ruins of the Mission's early water system visible next to cemetery outside walls).

-The Mission Museum also offers docent guided tours Thursday and Friday at 11:00am and Saturday at 10:30am.
-Admission is $9 for ages 16-64, $7 age 65+ and $4 youth 5 to 15.
+The Mission Museum also offers docent guided public tours Thursday and Friday at 11:00am and Saturday at 10:30am.
+Admission for docent guided public tours are $13 for ages 18-64, $11 age 65+ and $8 for youth 5 to 17.
 Children age 4 and under free.
 Roughly an hour in duration.
+Private tours are also available.